community

 Part book club, part collective exploration — this isn't a lecture or a summary.
 It's a conversation — the kind I always envisioned the book opening.

 Each month we’ll gather to discuss a single chapter from the book and explore the stories that shape how we serve, the costs of caring, and how to hold pain and possibility together to make service sustainable moving forward.
+We won’t be taking the book in any particular order, so drop-ins are welcome.

 This is direct access to me, in a virtual, small group setting to talk about what it really means to be “of service” in this age of polycrisis, so bring your questions, your reactions, and your experiences and join the discussion.